-Management is responsible for maintaining a comprehensive system of accounting records, internal controls, policies and management practices, designed to provide reasonable assurance that transactions are properly authorized and in compliance with legislation, assets are safeguarded, and reliable financial information is available on a timely basis.
+Management is responsible for maintaining a comprehensive system of financial management and internal controls to provide reasonable assurance that transactions are properly authorized and recorded in compliance with legislation, assets are safeguarded, and reliable financial records are properly maintained and available on a timely basis.

-The Bermuda Tourism Authority's Board (the "Board") through the Audit and Risk Committee, is responsible for ensuring that management fulfills its responsibility for financial reporting and internal controls.
-The Audit and Risk Committee meets periodically with management to discuss matters relating to financial reporting, internal control and audits.
+The Bermuda Tourism Authority's Board of Directors (the Board) through the Audit and Risk Committee, is responsible for ensuring that management fulfills its responsibility for financial reporting and internal controls.
+The Audit and Risk Committee meets periodically with management to discuss matters relating to financial reporting, internal control, and audits.
 The Audit and Risk Committee also reviews the consolidated financial statements before recommending approval by the Board.
 The consolidated financial statements have been approved by the Board and have been examined by the Office of the Auditor General.